andytudhope/Recollections/README.md

 This is why this is not just a solution for a DappStore, but a general solution for curating information when there is some known bound to how that information is curated (here the Total SNT In Circulation).
 PageRank's big insight when the web got going was that sorting information effectively was more important than displaying it well, which is what everyone else was trying to do.
-The big insight here is that, in the decentralized web, sorting information becomes hard because there is no central authority.
+The big insight here is that, in the decentralized web, the simple fact that there is, by definition, no central authority means it's not about sorting at all.
-So it's not about sorting, it's about curating, and we need to figure out the way to do that most optimally - which is what this curve and contract are.
+It's about curating, and we need to figure out the way to do that most optimally - which is what this curve and contract are.
 (Maybe not most optimally, but close anyway).

 **I mean with a centralised authority bad apps get pulled immediately.
 If it's decentralised the curve has to kick in first, right?
 Isn't that a problem/too slow?**